Have you experienced a knee injury that turned out to be an ACL tear?

 However, keep in mind that wearing a knee brace doesn’t fully prevent an ACL injury or reduce the risk of it happening again.

-RELATED: Understanding Heat And Cold Therapy
+RELATED ARTICLE: Understanding Heat And Cold Therapy

-Exercises to Rebuild Movement
+3. Exercises To Rebuild Movement

 The first step on your road to recovery is to slowly get your knee moving again.